 'Is there anything I can do?'
 Brian asked.

 'I know I sound paranoid, could you please send someone over to the St Joseph’s Hospital room 51 Intensive Care ward.
-To see if a woman with a ring finger size M turns up to hold his hand.
+Then see if a woman with a ring finger size M turns up to hold his hand.
 He should be coming out of sedation about now,' Mary suggested.

 'Yes, I can do that as soon as I hang up.
 If you are coming over, I will have all the documents available for you to view,' Brian said, 'I certainly hope you are wrong, but forewarned is forearmed.'